LineageOS/charter/device-support-requirements.md

 * All devices with Bluetooth SHOULD support Bluetooth tethering.
 * All devices with aptX support in stock (non-beta releases) OS SHOULD support aptX.
 * All devices not shipping with aptX support in stock (non-beta releases) OS MUST NOT support aptX.
+* All devices with aptX HD support in stock (non-beta releases) OS SHOULD support aptX HD.
+* All devices not shipping with aptX HD support in stock (non-beta releases) OS MUST NOT support aptX HD.

 ## Camera